bsmbs/puya-dl/README.md

 # puya-dl

 Simple app written in Python for batch downloading PuyaSubs releases.
+It includes an 'All releases' option so you can use it for HorribleSubs as well.

 Doesn't work with shows longer than 75 episodes because I'm too lazy to implement it properly.